DavyJonesLocker/client_side_validations-simple_form/README.md

 yarn add @client-side-validations/simple-form
 ```

-Then, according to the web framework you are using, add **one** of the following
+Then, according to the CSS framework you are using, add **one** of the following
 lines to your `app/javascript/packs/application.js` pack, **after**
 `import '@client-side-validations/client-side-validations'`: